Le futur simple: the future tense in French

 - jeterto throw – je jetterai

-- For some verbs ending in -rir, the i is omitted before adding the future ending.
+- Some verbs lose the i of the ending -rir before adding the future ending.

 - courirto run – je courrai